Skip to main content

 Using Zoom while testing in Lockdown Browser for Chromebooks

-If you have students that enter a Zoom meeting with the teacher, proctor, etc. but are then kicked out of the session when they click to take the exam and launch the Lockdown Browser, the Chromebook may not have the new “Zoom for Chrome PWA” installed which has replaced the traditional ChomeOS Zoom app.
-Please refer to our site at https://virtualarkansas.org/zoom for more infromation.
+If you have students who enter a Zoom meeting with the teacher, proctor, etc. but are then kicked out of the session when they click to take the exam and launch the Lockdown Browser, the Chromebook may not have the new “Zoom for Chrome PWA” installed which has replaced the traditional ChomeOS Zoom app.
+Please refer to our site at https://virtualarkansas.org/zoom for more information.

 Using Accent Marks in Lockdown Browser for Chromebooks (On-Screen Keyboard)